Dallas officer Amber Guyger arrested on manslaughter charge in Botham Jean shooting

-The Dallas Police officer who shot and killed a man Thursday evening after going to the wrong apartment has been arrested on a manslaughter charge, officials confirmed Sunday.
+The Dallas police officer who shot and killed a man Thursday evening after police said she went to the wrong apartment has been arrested on a manslaughter charge, officials confirmed Sunday.

 The officer, identified as Amber Guyger, 30, is a four-year-veteran of the force.
 The victim has been identified as Botham Shem Jean, 26.

 Guyger was booked into the Kaufman County Jail about 7:20 p.m.
 Sunday, according to online records.
-Her bond had not yet been set.
+She posted a $300,000 bond and was going to be released from custody shortly, jail officials said.

+Later Sunday night, Dallas Mayor Mike Rawlings released a statement thanking police and the Texas Rangers for a thorough investigation that led to an arrest.

+"I am grateful to Dallas Police Chief Renee Hall for her leadership and foresight in calling for the Rangers to handle the investigation to ensure there was no appearance of bias," his statement read in part.

 WHAT HAPPENED